 In June 2016, the Tamaki Makaurau iwi and Auckland council planted nine trees and vegetation to replace the destroyed tree.
 The fence protects the new trees.
 Now, it is difficult to distinguish one tree from the next.

 The newly planted trees are protected and allowed to grow.
 In the end, a team of arborists will choose the strongest tree to remain, thus returning Maungakiekie to a “one tree hill”.

 At the official announcement in 2015, then-mayor Len Brown said, “Clearly for Aucklanders the return of an icon.
 Without the tree being on Maungakiekie One Tree Hill, there was a sense of it representing the divided nature of Auckland.
 Now as a new united city we really want to recognise the tree as a great symbol of the unity of Auckland.”
 Click here to read the news article about this ceremony.

 Driving yourself and walking up One Tree Hill

 - Entry to and parking at Cornwall Park and One Tree Hill is always free.

-- Cornwall Park is a family-friendly destination and a tree lover’s paradise.
-Groves of trees, gentle walking paths, paddocks with sheep and cattle, and a children’s playground fill the park.
-Plus there are two historic buildings – one being the hand-built home of John Logan Campbell himself.
+Plus, there are two historic buildings – one being the hand-built home of John Logan Campbell himself.
 There is also a popular cafe, offering the perfect spot to relax after a hike to the 182m summit.
-Click here to see my full review of Cornwall Park.

-Have you visited One Tree Hill in Auckland?
+Have you visited One Tree Hill in New Zealand?